cooperbrislain/interactive-resume/index.md

 * Ability to conceptualize complex systems
 * Adaptable and creative problem solving skills
-* Able to foresee potential future complications and constraints, designing for extensibility and scalability.
+* Able to foresee potential future complications and constraints, designing for extensibility and scalability

 ## EXPERIENCE